 What kind of light do you use for your photos?

 I am fortunate, as I have the luxury of shooting my photographs during the day.
 I set up a collapsible table near a large west-facing window in my living room, taking photos either during the morning or afternoon, depending on the light that day (and my schedule).
 In addition, I use inexpensive foam core boards, which can be purchased at craft store such as Michael's, to bounce light into darker areas.
 I used to take all of my photos using a tripod but, after being shown how to meter my camera (i.e., Manual mode), I became more comfortable taking photos "free hand".

 Do you review products, host giveaways, or write sponsored posts?

 If you represent a product that fits with the recipes and features on my blog, please feel free to email me at email@example.com so that we can discuss your proposal.

 Do you trade links?

 No, I do not.
-I do have a blogroll (see Favorite Reads) that links to my favorite food blog and photography sites, as well as books I find helpful.
-In addition, I link to other bloggers’ recipes in each post, as well as in periodic round-ups.
+Instead, I link to other bloggers' recipes in each post, as well as in periodic round-ups.
 If your recipe catches my eye, it will likely be included in a future post.